Liftoff for Reading filters on board TechDemoSat-1 satellite

 TechDemoSat-1 is a high technology satellite built by Surrey Satellite Technology in conjunction with Oxford University Atmospheric Physics Department, the UK Space Agency and a number of industry partners to create a spacecraft for the demonstration of innovative technology for scientific and commercial applications in spaceflight.
 The CMS instrument is a modular infrared remote sensing radiometer unit, designed to easily mix and match subsystems and fly multiple versions on platforms at low cost by tailoring the instrument to the specific needs of science and industry.

-The filters project, led by Dr Gary Hawkins at the University of Reading together with NDC Infrared Engineering Ltd., have been responsible for the design and manufacture of the narrow-bandpass infrared filters defining the spectral band definition of the instrument.
-The payload instruments are required to operate for a lifetime of 7 years after launch.
+Dr Gary Hawkins at the University of Reading Infrared Multilayer Laboratory, has been responsible for the design and manufacture of the high precision narrow-bandpass infrared filters which are used to define the atmospheric gas measurements of the instrument.

 About the Laboratory

 The is exclusively engaged in the research, development and supply of specialist high-quality infrared optics; ranging from coatings for single optical components, to the complete spectral design and manufacture of coatings for complex infrared space-flight atmospheric sensing and ground based astronomical instruments.